Choosing Soil for Bonsai Trees

 Our recommendation is to always use horticulture certified materials guaranteed to be fit for the purpose.
 The loss of just one tree will completely offset the savings you may make using cat litters.

 There are dozens of bark-based products available for horticultural use that range from sublime to absolute trash (literally).
 Sorting out the good from the bad is not easy and may involve some careful experimentation.
-In general, branded products from specialist suppliers will be much better than own brand stuff from your local DIY warehouse type outlet.
+Bark products will vary from year to year and even season to season depending upon the raw material available to the processor.
+In general, branded products from specialist suppliers will be much better than own brand stuff from your local big box store or garden centre.
 As with all things in life you get what you pay for so bear that in mind.
 Our advice is to buy from a specialist supplier with in-depth practical knowledge of the products use, particularly in relation to bonsai tree cultivation.
-Sadly, most bark producers will only supply in bulk so a specialist retailer needs to be consulted.

-Different types of tree bark provide different growing environments for plants.
+Bark is obtained from forestry, logging and sawmill operations.
+Different species of tree bark provide different growing environments for plants.
 Their moisture holding capacity and pH can vary dramatically.
 In general bark products have very low inherent nutrient content and tend towards being acidic in nature.
+A high quality bark product is an invaluable addition to any quality bonsai tree growing soil mix.

 Depending upon the source, composted bark can be a superb product for adding to blended bonsai soils.
 Some cheap products are little more than shredded composted garden waste from domestic waste streams with a little bark added.
 Other bark products may contain large volumes of wood and cambium that can make the product very wet and slimy.
 In fact products can vary so much that using composted bark can be a minefield.
 Top quality composted bark is just that, carefully graded bark from forestry operators and sawmills that is cleaned, graded and composted slowly over a long period prior to careful and accurate grading.
-We have never seen this on general sale in garden centres or DIY stores.
+We have never seen a quality composted bark on general sale in garden centres or DIY stores in any UK outlet.

 Bonsai mixes need a top quality graded pine bark with less than 3% wood fiber.
 This will have a pH of around 5 and when mixed with other products should help to buffer the pH, especially if you have hard water.

-The highest quality chipped bark products are made for orchid cultivation.
+The highest quality chipped bark products are made for orchid cultivation however these are normally too coarse for use in bonsai pots.
 Top quality orchid bark looks like you should pour milk over it and eat it for breakfast!

 To see our top quality Chipped Bark click here.

-Pumice is a solidified volcanic lava foam.
+Pumice is created when super-heated, highly pressurized rock is violently ejected from a volcano.
+The unusual foamy configuration of pumice happens because of simultaneous rapid cooling and rapid depressurization.
 Different forms of pumice are available in many areas of the world.
 There are as many different forms of pumice as there are places to find it.
-Pumice is used in a plethora of industrial applications from an abrasive to the aggregate in lightweight concrete.
+Pumice is used in a plethora of industrial applications from an abrasive in toothpaste to the aggregate in lightweight concrete.
+Pumice has been a staple of horticultural pot cultivation seemingly forever.
+Horticultural pumice, or pomice, is not the same as pumice used for industrial and commercial purposes.

 Our horticultural pumice is light in weight, has a massive capacity to retain water and provides a fantastic AFP ratio.
 It’s frost-proof and will last indefinitely in your bonsai pots.
-In practice pumice produces best results when mixed with other bark and clay based growing mediums.
+In practice pumice generally produces best results when mixed with other bark and clay based growing media.
+However we have used it 100% for the restoration of dozens of sad, weak and poorly bonsai and it has worked wonders.
 Very fine grade pumice (1-3mm), should be avoided because it has a tendency to become waterlogged.

 This is an ultra light weight fired clay product with an amazing honeycomb structure.
-Mixed with other growing mediums Supalite Black holds soil open, promotes drainage, increases air capacity and dramatically reduces overall weight.
+Mixed with other growing media Supalite Black holds soil open, promotes drainage, increases air capacity and dramatically reduces overall weight.
 Frost-proof, it resists breaking down for many years and can be used over and over.
-Just 465g weight per litre.
+Typically just 465g weight per litre.
 Mix Supalite Black with other growing mediums such as bark or clay-based products to dramatically increase the AFP of soils and reduce weight.
+Use in any bonsai soil mix at up to 15% by volume.
 Neutral pH.
+4-8mm graded product.

 Lapillo is formed during violent volcanic eruptions and is the term used for small particles (2-65mm) that explode into the atmosphere and cool on their descent back to earth.
 This violent formation creates a fine honeycomb structure, which is perfect for cultivating plants.
-Our Lapillo has a very attractive maroon red through grey colour and is graded from 1-6mm in particle size, perfect for use in bonsai pots.
-The porosity of the material averages 50-60% by volume.
+Our Lapillo has a very attractive maroon red through grey colour and is graded for particle size, perfect for use in bonsai pots.
+Lapillo holds 8-13% water by volume.
 Lapillo has high levels of iron, magnesium and other minerals vital to plant health.100% frost proof, Lapillo can be sieved out and reused many times.
 Has a similar structure to Japanese Fuji grit.

 Moler is a quite acidic medium (pH5.5) and this should be borne in mind when working out the ideal soil mixture for your bonsai.
 We have found the use of 100% Moler to be less than satisfactory when compared to being mixed with other ingredients.